-- 1. Remove stem cap with an adjustable wrench. - 2.
-Use a service wrench with a hex-head extension to back the stem out counterclockwise until the valve stem just touches the retaining ring. - 3.
+- 1. Remove stem cap with an adjustable wrench. - Use a service wrench with a hex-head extension to back the stem out counterclockwise as far as it will go.
+Use a 3/16" hex head extension for liquid line service valves or a 5/16" extension for suction line service valves. - 3.
 Replace the stem cap.
 Tighten finger tight, then tighten an additional 1/6 turn.